xeger/backticks/README.md

 When you read the `buffered` attribute of a Runner, it returns the list of stream names that are buffered; this means that even if you _write_ a boolean to this attribute, you will _read_ an Array of Symbol.
+You can call `buffered?` to get a boolean result instead.

 ### Interactivity and Real-Time Capture